 - Composting all food waste and other organic materials, including all Refueling Station cups

 - A bike escort was provided for every hand crank athlete on the course, as well as parking at the George Brown Convention Center—nearest to all the race day activities.

-- Collected and recycled 3.7 tons of used shoes and clothing
+- Collected and recycled over 1,300 pounds of used shoes and clothing

 - The HMF provided over $50,000 in support to Students Run Houston—providing race registrations, coaching, shoes, apparel and transportation to and from the event for more than 200 local high school youth.